 “This is the first time in a long time, being 1-0, coming back with a division rivalry.
 It means something not only for the players but for city, too.
 To have this news about Pegula coming out, I’ll tell you what, these players, if they ain’t fired up yet, I don’t know what’s going to get them fired up.”

-To listen to the entire interviews from Friday night’s John Murphy Show, click below.
+To hear more of Tuesday’s John Murphy Show, click below.